imrefazekas/knockout.mapper.js/README.md

 [Knockout.mapper.js](https://github.com/imrefazekas/knockout.mapper.js) is a very simple plugin for knockout allowing you to:
 - map object to a view model including validation, static fields, computed values, functions and custom bindings
 - update a view model's values based on a model prototype
+- can reset observables to the initial values they have been created by
 - exports JSON by a model prototype

 License: [MIT](http://www.opensource.org/licenses/mit-license.php)